-Past Pleasures’ Education Department works closely with schools, museums, galleries and heritage sites to design and deliver learning that caters for everyone, be it formal learning supporting the National Curriculum, online presentations for mature learners, or profound SEND students, our highly skilled educators are able to tailor their delivery to enthuse and excite all ages.
+Past Pleasures’ Education Department works closely with schools, museums, galleries and heritage sites to design and deliver learning that caters for everyone.
+Be it formal learning supporting the National Curriculum, online presentations for mature learners, or specialised SEND programmes, our highly skilled educators are able to tailor their delivery to enthuse and excite all ages.

 Our largest partner is Historic Royal Palaces (HRP), to whom we provide educators across four of their sites (including HM Tower of London and Hampton Court Palace) every day during term time.
 We deliver a wide-ranging programme of education sessions for all school Key Stages & SEND groups to support HRP’s Learning & Engagement Department, covering educational needs for visitors aged 0 to 99.
 In addition to HRP, other organisations we are developing and delivering sessions for include the Natural History Museum, Houses Of Parliament, the Museum of London, English Heritage at Dover Castle and Kenwood House.

 Our team of around thirty presenters includes qualified teachers, academics in the field of Museum Education, experienced TIE actors and trained SEND specialists, who offer a wide spectrum of skills to support existing programmes of study.
 A presenter, in or out of costume, can lead sessions - in first or third person - in an array of presentation styles, be it an interactive tour, storytelling, drama, object handling, lecturing, or an immersive experience, whatever your needs we can create a bespoke session or event.

 Recent Past Pleasures Events: